kapsitis/rbs-datastructures/programming/lab2-2/lab2-2.rst

 .. warning::
   The C++ classes in this lab have same names as before and they still belong to the ``ds_course`` namespace.
-  Attempt to compile them together with any unchanged classes from Lab2-1 will cause naming conflicts.
+  An attempt to compile them together with any unchanged classes from Lab2-1 will cause naming conflicts.